Skip to content

 TRUSTWORTHY

-Trust is the foundation that builds and maintains a strong relationship between human beings.
-It develops over time through positive interactions on both sides.
+Trust is the foundation of strong relationships that develop over time through positive interactions from both sides.

 If you are not trustworthy with the little things, you probably won’t be able to earn people’s respect in other areas either.